Okay, you’re currently stuck at home, just like your prospects.

 Hey Adrian,

-From what I learned on your LinkedIn account, you’re a sales rep.
+From what I learned from your LinkedIn account, you’re a sales rep.

-Since this is a tough time to do prospecting and connecting with your potential customers, I’ve decided to ask a couple of sales and marketing industry pundits to join me and share their tips on how to overcome this crisis.
+Since prospecting and connecting with your potential customers has never been more challenging, I’ve decided to ask a couple of sales and marketing industry pundits to join me and share their tips on how to overcome this particular obstacle.

 You’re invited to our upcoming webinar [title/topic], and you’ll have the opportunity to listen to [expert 1, expert 2, expert 3] and ask them for advice.
 At no cost!